 College of Law > Academics > MLS Program > Criminal Law at the Police Academy

-Conveniently taught at the Chicago Police Academy, DePaul College of Law’s Master of Legal Studies (MLS) in Criminal Law offers police officers, lieutenants and captains a challenging two-year curriculum.
+Conveniently taught at the Chicago Police Academy, DePaul College of Law’s Master of Legal Studies (MLS) in Criminal Law offers police officers, detectives, sergeants, lieutenants and captains a challenging two-year curriculum.
 This master's degree program is especially designed for law enforcement professionals.
 It is ideal for those who are not seeking to practice law but who regularly encounter legal issues in their work.
 MLS students develop a more sophisticated understanding of the law and develop problem-solving skills that can help them in their current and future positions.

 Members of the Chicago Police Department are eligible for the tuition reimbursement program offered through the Fraternal Order of Police (FOP) and City of Chicago.
 Students are responsible for applying for tuition reimbursement each semester in accordance with the tuition reimbursement plan.